 Woman Killed in Atlanta Accident Involving Flying Tire

-Atlanta accident lawyers often see that there's more than one way negligence can be involved in an accident.
-Last week, a woman was killed in an accident that did not involve two vehicles coming into direct contact with each other.
+Atlanta accident lawyers often see that there’s more than one way negligence can be involved in an accident.
+Last week, a woman was killed in a wreck that did not involve two vehicles coming into direct contact with each other.
 According to a news report, a tire from a passenger van became loose, flew off and crashed into a Hyundai Sonata on Interstate 285.

 The deceased was a woman from Virginia traveling westbound on I-285 in her Sonata, when she was struck by the rear left tire of a Georgia State University passenger van.
 Another car was also struck by the runaway tire, but the occupants of that car, fortunately, did not suffer any injuries.